We're proud to have been a member of the

 In March of 2014, Louis and his wife, Mary, returned to Maine.
 The second and third floors of the gallery building became their new temporary home.
 Our physical gallery closed and a new virtual gallery was created.
 The first floor remained the home of Raven's Nest Gallery.

 On September 3, 2014, Celene and Louis met to sign the sale papers on their building.
-The great old building will begin its new life and Celene will continue to maintain the gallery's website.
+The great old building will now begin a new life.
+Celene will continue to maintain the gallery's virtual presence through its website.

 And please visit Celene's new blog at www.CeleneFarris.blogspot.com.